Friends of Nachusa Grasslands

 Picture

-Dee Hudson is a part-time Administrative Assistant at Nachusa Grasslands.
-She has also been a volunteer at the preserve since 2012 and now stewards Thelma Carpenter Prairie.
-When not at work, she is a nature photographer, freelance graphic designer, and a volunteer on the Friends of Nachusa Grasslands social media team.
+Dee Hudson works at Nachusa Grasslands part-time as administrator.
+She has volunteered at the preserve since 2012 and stewards Thelma Carpenter Prairie.
+When not at work, she enjoys nature photography, graphic design projects, and volunteering for the Friends of Nachusa Grasslands.

 0 Comments